woossi0/suite/docs/usermanual/source/installation/war/index.rst

 Installation strategies
 -----------------------

-The main benefit of the Production WAR bundle is its flexibility.
-Unlike a monolithic installer, you can install individual components of the OpenGeo Suite as needed.
-The most important point to note is *not all applications need to be deployed on the same machine*, or even installed at all.
+The main benefit of the WAR bundle is its flexibility.
+It is up to determine the exact deployment that suits our needs.
+The following describes some common deployment scenarios.

-The following installation strategies and configuration options are available.

 Split GeoServer and GeoWebCache